 With the number of threats our environment faces today - it's easy to feel overwhelmed when it comes to responsible travel.
 Yet, you may be surprised how easy it is to minimise your impact and contribute to the environment in a positive way.
 To help you get started, we've created 10 simple steps taken from our Responsible Travel Guidebook.

 1. Choose Carbon-Free Transport

-Self-propelled modes of transport are not only good for you, they are good for the environment too!
+Self-propelled modes of transport are not only good for you, but they are also good for the environment too!
 They are a great way to get fit and reduce your footprint.
 Whether you like walking, cycling or kayaking – they are all excellent ways to slow down and immerse yourself in the area you are visiting with minimal impact.

 2. Avoid Single Use Plastic Bottles

-It’s a well known fact that single-use plastic bottles are a problem for our planet, particularly in countries with no recycling systems in place.
+It’s a well-known fact that single-use plastic bottles are a problem for our planet, particularly in countries with no recycling systems in place.
 To reduce your impact, travel with a reusable drink bottle and fill up at potable water stations or use water purification tablets.
 There are also UV water purification drink bottles on the market too.

 3. Leave No Trace